Please take a few moments to fill out this survey to help us learn a little more about you:

 People who have personal freedom today didn’t just give up and settle.

 I love to hear the stories of rock stars because you hear about all the work it took for them to get where they are.
-They held a strong vision and were determined that they would get where they are no matter what.
+They held a strong vision and were determined that they would get what they wanted no matter what.

 Just like John Mayer said in his lyrics: